yackey/AEF-CI/README.md

-# shared-aef
+# shared-package-aeflib
-Mr. Yackey's masterpiece

-Welcome to **AEF**, Avtec's C++ Embedded Application Framework Library
+Welcome to **AEFlib**, Avtec's C++ Embedded Application Framework Library available as a conan package

-This repository is ...
+This repository holds

-Please see the project page above for more information as well as ...

-Now with Jenkins support added - 5.
+AEF package-able as a conan library
+And it consumes AvtecGmock package

+This is a useful combination for learning how to integrate packages such as this into our CI environment.

 ## Features ##

-  * Embedded
-  * Application Framework
+  * can produce a conan package
+  * can consume a conan package

 ## Platforms ##

-AEF targets a variety of platforms:

-  * Linux
-  * VxWorks
-  * Windows

 ## Who Is Using AEF? ##